Content Updated: May 13, 2026

 - Remove outdoor shelters: Clear piles of wood, rocks, and garden debris near your home

-Because they can spread quickly and remain hidden, professional pest control service by EMK Termite & Pest Control Sydney may be necessary for complete removal.
+Because they can spread quickly and remain hidden, professional pest control service may be necessary for complete removal.
 Experts use targeted treatments to eliminate infestations at the source.
 Acting early and maintaining proper home hygiene are key to long-term prevention.

 Frequently Asked Questions (FAQ's)

-2.Do kissing bugs fly?
+1.Are kissing bugs dangerous?

-5.Do kissing bugs spread diseases?
+3.Do kissing bugs spread disease in Australia?

 About The Author